 Other themes have different needs.
 Anyone with the theme of Communication® needs an audience to engage with and opportunities to share stories.
 So look at what situations will help your client to connect with those around them?

 Once you’ve worked with your client to identify what the tangible motivating factors are for each of their themes, the next stage is to plan how frequently these activities need to happen.
-This builds resilience and sustainability.

 The Rhythm of Motivation worksheet in Cascade’s Theme Advantage section does just that.
 There are spaces for daily, weekly and monthly activities.
 Work through the table together to set a realistic pace to maintain a steady level of motivation.
 (Just like a plant which needs regular watering and occasional feeding!)